Greek primordial deities: Hesiod's primordial genealogy

+From Chaos came Erebus (Darkness) and Nyx (Night).
+And Nyx "from union in love" with Erebus produced Aether (Light) and Hemera (Day).
+From Gaia came Uranus (Sky), the Ourea (Mountains), and Pontus (Sea).

 Chaos

 In Hesiod's creation myth, Chaos is the first being to ever exist.
-Chaos is both seen as a deity and a thing, with some sources seeing chaos as the gap between Heaven and Earth.
+Chaos is both seen as a deity and a thing, with some sources seeing chaos as an endless void of nothingness from which the universe sprang.
 In some accounts Chaos existed first alongside Eros and Nyx, while in others Chaos is the first and only thing in the universe.
 In some stories, Chaos is seen as existing beneath Tartarus.
 Chaos is the parent to Night and Darkness.

 Gaia

-Gaia was the second being to be formed, right after Chaos, in Hesiod's theogony, and parthenogenetically gave birth to Heaven, who would later become her husband and her equal, the Sea, and to the high Mountains.
+Gaia was the second being to be formed, right after Chaos, in Hesiod's theogony, and parthenogenetically gave birth to Uranus (who would later become her husband and her equal), the Sea, and to the high Mountains.

-Gaia is a mother earth figure and is seen as the mother of all the gods, while also being the seat on which they exist.
+Gaia is a mother earth figure and is the mother of the titans, while also being the seat on which they exist.
 Gaia is the Greek Equivalent to the Roman goddess, Tellus / Terra.
-The story of Uranus' castration at the hands of Cronus due to Gaia's involvement is seen as the explanation for why Heaven and Earth are separated.
-In Hesiod's story, Earth seeks revenge against Heaven for hiding her children the Cyclopes deep within her, Gaia then goes to her other children and asks for their help to get revenge against their cruel father; of her children, only Cronus, the youngest and "most dreadful" of them all agrees to do this.
-Gaia plans an ambush against Uranus where she hides Cronus and gives him the sickle to castrate him.
-From the blood Gaia again become pregnant with the Furies, the Giants, and the Melian nymphs.
+The story of Uranus' castration at the hands of Cronus due to Gaia's involvement is seen as the explanation for why the Sky and Earth are separated.
+In Hesiod's story, Earth seeks revenge against Sky for hiding her children the Cyclopes deep within Tartarus.
+Gaia then goes to her other children and asks for their help to get revenge against their cruel father; of her children, only Cronus, the youngest and "most dreadful" of them all, agrees to do this.
+Gaia plans an ambush against Uranus where she hides Cronus and gives him the sickle to castrate Uranus.
+In the spots where his blood hit the earth, monsters and creatures grew including the Erinyes, the Giants, and the Melian nymphs.
 Cronus goes on to have six children with his sister, Rhea; who become the Olympians.
 Cronus is later overthrown by his son, Zeus, much in the same way he overthrew his father.
-Gaia is the mother to the twelve Titans; Okeanus, Kois, Kreios, Hyperion, Iapetos, Theia, Rhea, Themis, Mnemosyne, Phoibe, Tethys, and Cronus.
+Gaia is the mother to the twelve Titans: Oceanus, Coeus, Crius, Hyperion, Iapetus, Theia, Rhea, Themis, Mnemosyne, Phoebe, Tethys, and Cronus.

-Later in the myth, after his succession, Cronus learns from his mother and father that his own son (Zeus) will overthrow him, as he did Uranus.
-To prevent this, Cronus swallowed all of his children with his sister Rhea as soon as they were born.
-Rhea sought out Gaia for help in hiding her youngest son, Zeus, and gave Cronus a rock instead to swallow.
-Zeus later went on to defeat his father and become the leader of the Olympians.
+Later in the myth, after his succession, Uranus curses Cronus so that his own son (Zeus) will overthrow him, just as Cronus did to Uranus.
+To try to prevent this, Cronus swallows all of his children as soon as they are born.
+Rhea seeks out help in hiding her youngest son, Zeus, Gaia hears her distress and gives her a perfectly infant shaped rock that weighs and looks the same as a baby to give to Cronus.
+Zeus later goes on to defeat his father and become the leader of the Olympians.